Legislation on company liquidation in Ireland

 Company liquidation falls under the Irish Companies Act or the Principal Act of 1963.
 According to the Irish legislation, liquidation is defined as a terminal process where all company assets are liquidated, company creditors are paid and the company is dissolved and removed from the Trade Register’s records.
 Company winding-up in Ireland can be done through court liquidation or voluntary liquidation that can be requested by the creditors or by the company members.
+Our Irish company formation experts can help businessmen who want to close their companies.

 Court liquidation in Ireland can only occur if one or more creditors address the Irish High Court and petition for a winding-up order and the appointment of a liquidator.
 Court liquidation usually happens when an Irish company can no longer pay its debts.
 A court liquidation procedure may be initiated if the company cannot pay debts amounted to over 1,250 euros within 3 weeks from receiving the notification, if the debt remains unpaid after a court order has been issued or if proof that the debt cannot be paid is brought before the Court.
 In order to conduct the liquidation procedures the Court will appoint an official liquidator that will investigate the company’s activities and will proceed to the company’s winding-up.